JPBureik/experiment-monitoring/server_setup.md

     <pre>
     sudo shutdown -h now
     </pre>
-    then unplug the power cable once the server is has shut down and plug back in to start back up.
+    then unplug the power cable once the server has shut down and plug back in to start back up.

 ## Access from outside the IOGS network
   * By default, <code><i>myserver</i></code> is set up for local access only for security reasons.
 If port forwarding is used to ssh-tunnel to it directly, you have to consider security in terms of firewalls and attempted access surveillance.